aurorascharff/rsc-workshop/STEPS.md

 - Show metadata root page
 - Add metadata to contactId page
 - Add cache() to getContact since it´s a dynamic page with metadata, log the result and show it´s only once per render
+- Depuplicated, react query uses this
 - Comment metadata locally, it's not working locally.
 Add comment.
+- Hvorfor er ikke tregt?
 - Forresten, grunnen til at søket er tregt er pge getContact.
 Det er ikke tregt på root.
+Det er også cachet.
 - Mention unstable cache and show example fixing the search: we are refetching the contact because this page is dynamic, lets cache this.
 Show unstable-cache and mention revalidation, mention that we dont need to see any edit/loading.tsx.
 Don't use it because they are changing it.
 - Jeg tror vi kunne fikset dette med paralell routes, men jeg har ikke prøvd ennå og det er litt komplisert så det passer ikke kurset.

-### (App): Unit and Component tests with Vitest
+### App: Unit and Component tests with Vitest

 - Talk about uncertainty in [Next.js docs](https://nextjs.org/docs/app/building-your-application/testing)
 - RTL has [workaround](https://github.com/testing-library/react-testing-library/issues/1209)